rapooklp/rapooklp/README.md

 **`Aspiring Data & Quantitative Analyst`**

-I am an Aspiring Data & Quantitative Analyst from South Africa.
-I hold two degrees in the field of finace.
-My academic journey began with a Bachelor of Commerce in Mathematical Sciences, where I specialized in Financial Risk Management.
-Building on this foundation, I pursued a postgraduate diploma in risk management to further enhance my expertise.
-Currently, I am expanding my skill set by undertaking a short course in data science and machine learning through UDEMY.
-I am passionate about leveraging my knowledge to make informed decisions and drive innovation in the ever-evolving landscape of Finance."
+Focused and ambitious professional with a Bachelor of Commerce Degree in Mathematical Sciences, specialising in Financial Risk Management, alongside a recent Postgraduate Diploma in Risk Management and ongoing studies in Data Analytics at ALX Africa.
+Skilled in operational risk, market risk ,governance risk and compliance  , and credit risk management with a robust background in quantitative analysis and financial modelling.
+Proficient in SAS programming and equipped with a diverse academic foundation in financial accounting, actuarial science, mathematics, and computer science.
+Seeking to apply expertise in finance, insurance, banking, and data analysis within a challenging and progressive environment.
+Demonstrated leadership capabilities and a commitment to continual learning and professional growth."

 ## My Education Background
+- Data Analytics : From ALX Africa
 - Postgraduate Diploma : Risk management from University of South Africa | Pretoria, South Africa
 - Bachelor of Commerce : Mathematical Sciences from Stellenbosch University | Stellenbosch, South Africa

-## Projects
-- Loan Default using Python

 ## Certificates
 - Bachelor of Commerce (Mathematical Sciences) degree